 *Information Technology is a core prerequisite requirement for admission to CPA PEP, effective May 1, 2022.
 If the IT course is completed before May 1, 2022, it will be accepted as a non-core course meaning it must meet the 50% non-core course minimum grade requirement and the 10-year currency of education requirement does not apply, but it will be included in the cumulative grade point average requirement which is 65%.
 Grandfathering will be honored from May 1, 2022 until May 1, 2032.
 If the IT course is completed on or after May 1, 2022, it will have to meet all the core course requirements.
 Click here for more information.

 For a course to receive credit, minimum grade requirements must be met.
-Non-core courses have a minimum grade requirement of 50 per cent while core courses have a minimum grade requirement of 60 per cent.
-An overall combined average of 65 per cent is also required in the 9 core prerequisites for admission to CPA PEP whether they are taken as CPA preparatory courses or taken as equivalent courses at a post-secondary institution.
+Non-core prerequisite courses have a minimum grade requirement of 50 per cent while core prerequisite courses have a minimum grade requirement of 60 per cent.
+A minimum of 65 per cent is also required for the overall combined average across all nine of the core prerequisites for admission to CPA PEP whether they are taken as CPA preparatory courses or taken as equivalent courses at a post-secondary institution.
 In addition, at least one of the core courses or post-secondary equivalents within each competency area must meet the 10-year Currency of Education requirement.

 If you have taken courses from a Canadian post-secondary institution, the transfer credit guides can help you estimate the number of prerequisite courses you may need as they list recognized courses from nearly all the post-secondary institutions from across Canada.